 Refocus My Blog

 I’ve been blogging here on My So-Called Chaos for nearly 11 years.
 My blog has always been one of my favorite things, and I love it as side hustle.
 However, blogging has changed over the years, and now I find myself struggling to keep up with the new way of things.
 It’s time for a new direction for the blog.
-Time to find a new source of income while getting back to some deeper and more honest posts.
+Time to find a new side hustle while getting back to some deeper and more honest posts.
 I’ve been looking into some different ways that I can make money on the internet and I found a Nine University course that looks great.
 I love doing online courses and I always learn so much from them so I might give it a go.
 I just want to do something where I can earn some money whilst also doing a bit on the side for my blog too.

 I love my blog, and I love the time I put into it.
 Lately I just haven’t put enough effort into it and I’m not making enough money from it to pay for it’s expenses.
 It’s time to find a new way to make some revenue from my blog, without sacrificing quality.